thewillyan/vondel/docs/src/uarch/uinstruction.md

 bus, i.e if we set `0x08` in the IMMEDIATE field and enable the immediate input on the A and/or B bus, that `0x08` gonna be loaded in the corresponding bus.

-## Terminate

-_TERMINATE_ is a special microinstruction to indicate that the program has ended.
-In this design this opcode is achieved by seting all bits of the microinstruction to 1.

-This constant is avalible as a shortcut in the `CtrlStore` struct.

 ## Instruction Implementations

 In this section we will show how some of the microinstruction of the Vondel